Toys R Us picks interim CEO for top post, gets new U.S. president

-(Reuters) - Toys R Us Inc TOYS.UL on Wednesday named its interim chief executive officer to the role full-time and said it hired an executive with experience at rival Wal-Mart Stores Inc (WMT.N) to run its U.S. business, ending an eight-month leadership search as it prepares for the holiday season.
+Oct 16 (Reuters) - Toys R Us Inc on Wednesday named its interim chief executive officer to the role full-time and said it hired an executive with experience at rival Wal-Mart Stores Inc to run its U.S. business, ending an eight-month leadership search as it prepares for the holiday season.

 Antonio Urcelay, 61, will become CEO immediately, after serving as the toy retailer’s interim CEO since May.
 He joined the company in 1996.